 Managing investigations or investigators is never easy.
 Litigating is never easy either.
-But, it does not have to be as hard as Uber recently made it which included inflaming a judge as well as garnering it bad press.
+But, it does not have to be as hard as Uber made it, which included inflaming a judge as well as garnering it bad press.

 The investigator then advised Uber that the plaintiff is very protective of his career and reputation in the environmental field and that this may be an Achilles heel for Uber to exploit, particularly if the plaintiff’s attorney was using the plaintiff for his own purposes in pursuing the suit.

 Supposedly, during depositions, Uber officials told plaintiff attorneys that they did not know how the investigative firm developed this sort of information.
 This was a strange response for a couple of reasons.

 First, when the lawsuit was initially filed, Uber’s general counsel emailed Uber’s security officer and asked him to “find out a little more about the plaintiff.”
 This kicked off the investigation because Uber’s security officer followed through on the general counsel’s request by retaining the investigative firm.